-Summer solstice tale of 2 cities | EarthSky.org
+Summer solstice tale of 2 cities

-Around the time of the June solstice, the sun sets at virtually the same time in both New York City, New York, and St. Augustine, Florida.
-On June 21, 2019, the sun sets around 8:30 p.m.
-Eastern Daylight Time (EDT) in both places.
+Around the time of the June solstice, the sun sets at virtually the same time in both New York, New York, and in St. Augustine, Florida.
+For us in the U.S., the summer solstice comes on June 20, 2021 (June 21 at 03:32 UTC).
+And the sun sets in both NYC and St. Augustine at around 8:30 p.m.
+EDT.

 What’s going on here?
-Doesn’t the sun set later farther north at this time of year?
+Doesn’t the sun set later as you go farther north at this time of year?
 What about the phenomenon of midnight twilight and midnight sun, after all?

 It’s true that – for places farther north in summer – the sun stays out longer.
 But St. Augustine lodges about 7.5 degrees of longitude to the west of New York City.
 Our planet takes about 30 minutes to rotate this 7.5 degrees.
 Therefore, on any day of the year, the sun reaches its noontime position some 30 minutes later in St. Augustine than it does in New York City.
-For instance, on June 21, 2018, the noonday sun reaches its high point for the day at 12:58 p.m.
-EDT in New York City – yet in St. Augustine, solar noon comes about 30 minutes later, at 1:27 p.m.
+For instance, on June 20, 2021, the noonday sun reaches its high point for the day at 12:58 p.m.
+EDT in New York City; yet in St. Augustine, solar noon comes about 30 minutes later, at 1:27 p.m.
 EDT.

 Because New York is appreciably north of St. Augustine, New York’s afternoon daylight (from solar noon to sunset) lasts some 30 minutes longer on the day of the June solstice than it does in St. Augustine.